Welcome To The Borough Of Hatboro

 Through funding provided by the Montgomery County District Attorney, Kevin Steele and the Pennsylvania District Attorney's Association, the Hatboro Police Department has obtained a secure prescription medication disposal box that is located at the new Police Headquarters in the Second Floor of Borough Hall.
 Citizens may utilize this disposal container to safely dispose of any expired, unused, or unwanted medications, no questions asked.
 Please do not place syringes, injectable drugs, aerosol dispensers or liquids containing hydrogen peroxide in the collection bin.

 Should you have any questions, feel free to contact the Hatboro Police Department at 215-675-2832

 Do you want to receive emergency alerts from Montgomery County regarding hazardous weather situations in the Borough?
 Please visit www.readymontco.org to register to receive alerts, messages, and other information regarding hazards in the Hatboro area.

 Reminder: Under Pennsylvania law, all dogs must have a license, which is available from the county treasurer or registered agents.
 Please visit www.montcopa.org for information on dog licensing and fees.

 Are you interested in serving your community?
-The Borough is always looking for volunteers to serve on the various Boards and Commissions.
-If you are interested please send a letter of interest to Diane Hegele.
+The Borough is always looking for volunteers to serve on its various Boards and Commissions.

-The Planning Commission currently does not have anything in their agenda for the month of October.
-If necessary, they will be meeting on Tuesday, October 7th, 2014 at 7:00 PM
+The Planning Commission does not have anything on its agenda for the month of March and therefore will not be meeting.

 ZONING HEARING BOARD

 Note: Borough Council Minutes are approved at the following Council Meeting (normally the 4th Monday of each month).
+All meetings, unless otherwise stated, take place in Borough Hall.
 For questions concerning the approval process for minutes please contact Borough Hall.